SunSerega/POCGL/README.md

 # POCGL
-pascal wrappers of OpenCL and OpenGL
+Pascal Wrappers of OpenCL and OpenGL

 ---